xylous/grzegorz/README.md

 You can usually find one on the internet fairly easily, and then you can use a `sed` or an `awk` command to format, if it's not.

-Let's assume your list is at `wordlist.txt`, and that it's full of French words:
+Let's assume your list is at `wordlist.txt`, and that it's full of French words, and let's assume you didn't leave the installation directory (or else python won't find the `grzegorz` module):

 ```
-grzegorz fetchpron "french" wordlist.txt processed.json
+python3 -m grzegorz fetchpron "french" wordlist.txt processed.json
-grzegorz createpairs processed.json minpairs.txt --ignore-stress
+python3 -m grzegorz createpairs processed.json minpairs.txt --ignore-stress
 ```

 If you were to specify the wrong fetch language, shame on you: you'll likely end